dgsmith7/color-gopher-api/README.md

 **RGB** - Red, Green, Blue.
 This quite common additive color system is used to represent colors with three charactistics based on the amount of red, green, and blue that comprise the final color.

-**Split Complemenetary Palette** - A palette on an HSL color wheel where two color, one 35 degrees away in each direction are chosen to go with the original color.
+**Split Complemenetary Palette** - A four-color palette on an HSL color wheel where three colors, the complement, and one 35 degrees away on each side of the complement are chosen to go with the original color.